pkolt/pkolt.ru/src/pages/blog/remark-youtube.md

 title: How to add a YouTube player to your website using Markdown?
 created: 2023-05-29
 modified: 2023-05-29
+seo_description: Let's consider how to add YouTube to your website using Markdown
+seo_tags:
+  - Markdown
+  - Youtube
+  - remark-youtube
 tags:
   - Open Source
 ---